dropzone/dropzone/index.md

 (This is just a demo dropzone.
 Uploaded files are **not** stored.)

-> Version 2.0 is nearly finished and doesn't require jQuery anymore.
-Please
+> Starting with Version 2.0 Dropzone no longer depends on jQuery!
-> refer to the section »version 2.0« at the bottom of the page for more information.
+> See the section "version 2.0" at the bottom of the page for more information.

 </section>